quarkslab/wirego/README.md

 Another alternative is to use LUA, but first of all you need to know this language.
 So again, you'll spend more time trying to learn that new language than actually writing this quick and dirty plugin.

+Wirego is a composed of:

-Wirego is a plugin for Wireshark, written in C that actually loads a plugin written in Go language.
+  - a Wireshark plugin (wirego_bridge), written in C that will transmit all calls from Wireshark to a remote ZMQ endpoint
+  - A set of package for several languages receiving those ZMQ calls and converting them to a simple API

+As a starter, a **golang** package is provided and more languages will come later.

 You basically don't have to touch the Wirego plugin and you will be given a dummy empty golang plugin to start with.